AdrienB-OC/Project-13-Modular-Django-Architecture-and-App-Deployment/README.md

 ## Deployment
-This assumes you already have the containerization in place in your CircleCI project.
+This assumes you already have the containerization in place in your CircleCI project and have created a sentry project.
 - On the heroku website :
   - Get your <API key> from `https://dashboard.heroku.com/account`
   - Create a new app <App Name>